-- Review, troubleshooting and ongoing maintenance of the on-line reporting system for electronic lodgement of annual EMP and production return reports (myPIRSA) by lease and licence holders. - Microsoft and Excel Database Information supplied to PIRSA Fisheries and Aquaculture from aquaculture licence holders for Environmental Monitoring Program reporting and production return information is managed through the use of Microsoft Excel Databases.
+- Develop and maintain an on-line reporting system for electronic lodgement of annual EMP and production return reports (myPIRSA) by lease and licence holders. - Microsoft and Excel Database Information supplied to PIRSA Fisheries and Aquaculture from aquaculture licence holders for Environmental Monitoring Program reporting and production return information is managed through the use of Microsoft Excel Databases.
 Production return data is analysed and summarised into a standard format to identify production of aquaculture products for the various aquaculture sectors in SA (for economic analysis). - PIRSA Fisheries and Aquaculture utilises all available PIRSA systems and internal processes such as the Objective filing system, records management processes, email, intranet and website systems. - Reporting from these databases are also required for external agencies on state government and national levels, so that trends in aquaculture development and management can be quantified. - Time is also spent liaising with PIRSA spatial and IT staff to rectify issues that may arise with databases, this also includes updates to systems and testing required when updates or upgrades are installed.

 Deliverables Due date 1.
 Activity 1 - IT systems management Accurate and efficient systems are maintained and enhanced to provide for effective and efficient management and administration of the aquaculture industry, in accordance with the Act.
 Ongoing Provide for public transparency of use of the States aquaculture resources (e.g., Public Register is available on the PIRSA Fisheries and Aquaculture website for all stakeholders, including the aquaculture industry, relevant government Agencies and general public).
 Ongoing To safeguard lease and licence holder details by adhering to broader government guidelines (e.g., records management requirements for public service document standards and freedom of information requests).
 Ongoing Included in the management of the PIIMS database is assessing reporting functionalities, liaison with the PIRSA IT group, testing updates to the database, reporting of functional issues and troubleshooting with system users.
 Ongoing Included in the management of the Public Register system is rollout of updates, reporting of functional issues to the PIRSA IT group, testing when updates occur and troubleshooting with system users both internally and externally.
 Ongoing Included in the management of ArcGIS is the rollout of update software, appropriate training for use of the program, recognition, requests and Ongoing testing for software fixes, liaison with the PIRSA spatial group, reporting spatial information and troubleshooting with system users. • Management of the Microsoft Database includes alignment of databases annually to reflect data requirements of Environmental Monitoring Reports.
 Ongoing • Management of records management systems (e.g., Objective) may include testing of various functionalities, liaison with the PIRSA IT group and requests for further updates to systems and software.
-Ongoing • Ongoing maintenance and troubleshooting of the electronic lodgement system (my PIRSA) for environmental monitoring program and production return data.
-Ongoing
+Ongoing • Develop and maintain an electronic lodgement system (my PIRSA) for environmental monitoring program and production return data.
+Ongoing • Maintain accurate and up to date information on the PIRSA Aquaculture website, including for the marine algae sector As required

-Aquatic Animal Health
+Aquatic Health